 Employers tend to hire nomads as salaried employees or on a project-based rate.
 Most digital nomads don’t want managers counting every minute of their time.

-After all, freedom is the main appeal for a digital nomad, and managers who are overly focused on tracking employees’ time may be viewed as micro-managers.
+After all, freedom is the main appeal for a digital nomad, and managers who are overly focused on tracking employees’ time may be viewed as a micro-manager.

 There are several important tools for managing remote workers.
 Most of them fall into three main categories: tracking, communication, and collaboration.

 Cloud-based applications, including CRM platforms, often have a communication feature.
-Additionally, products such as Slack, Skype, and Google Hangouts allow for phone, video, and chat communication that are quick and easy.
+Additionally, products such as Slack, Skype, and Google Hangouts allow for phone, video, and chat communication that is quick and easy.